af/JSnoX/README.md

 * All attributes you specify should be the ones that React handles.
 So, for example, you want to type `'input[readOnly]'` (camel-cased), instead of `'readonly'` like you'd be used to with html.
+* JSnoX gives you a saner default `type` for `button` elements– unless you specify `'button:submit'` their type will be `"button"` (unintentionally form-submitting buttons is a personal pet peeve).

 ## See also